Skip to content

 c744af27-fb40-4ffa-8a84-b9f44cb19b2b cinder-volumes-1 -wi-a----- 1.00g

-Add variable to your inventory file and re-run host-setup.yaml
+Add to inventory and rerun host‑setup:

 storage: